Oluwadamilola-Ajumobi/Call-Centre-KPI-Visualization-/README.md

 6. A slicer that can be used to drill through and observe individual agent behaviour.

-Observation and Conclusion; The average speed of answer has gone up over the month and this is quite commendable, there is also a huge difference betwwen the number of calls answered and abandoned.
-The call centre's performance is on the average considering that 3 has the highest count for overall customer rating,
+Observation and Conclusion; The average speed of answer has gone up over the month and this is quite commendable, there is also a huge difference betwwen the number of calls answered and abandoned as well as the issues resolved and un-resolved.
+The agents performace also shows dedication to their job at the call centre.

+Recommendation; The call centre's performance is on the average considering that 3 has the highest count for overall customer rating,